Ashik-Abdullah-Chowdhury/Basic-GEE-Practice-2/README.md

 *  [IMAGE LINK](https://github.com/Ashik-Abdullah-Chowdhury/Basic-GEE-Practice-2/blob/main/client_vs_server.png)

 # **Bangladesh Administrative Boundary Analysis with Google Earth Engine (GEE)**
-## This part of the repository provides a guidance and code example for downloading administrative boundary data of Bangladesh, uploading Upazila boundary shapefiles to Google Earth Engine (GEE), and filtering specific Upazilas for analysis.
+## This part of the repository is about downloading administrative boundary data of Bangladesh, uploading Upazila boundary shapefiles to Google Earth Engine (GEE), and filtering specific Upazila for analysis.

 1.   **Downloading Administrative Boundary Data:** Obtained administrative boundary data of Bangladesh from a reliable source in google.